Brief History of Mt. Spokane State Park

 - 1997 Mt.
 Spokane 2000, a non-profit group of local businesses and civic leaders, is approved as the new concessionaire for the alpine ski area to replace the Mt.
 Spokane Ski Corporation which operated the area for 20 years.

-- 1999 A Classification and Management Plan (CAMP) process is started for the Park.
-New land classifications approved including about 10% as Recreation Area, about 58% as Resource Recreation Area, less than 1% as Heritage Area, about 22% as Natural Forest Area, about 4% as Natural Area Preserve, and about 5% as yet unclassified pending completion of the Ski Area Plan and further Commission consideration.
+- 1999 A Classification and Management Plan (CAMP) process was completed for the Park.
+New land classifications approved including about 10% as Recreation Area, about 58% as Resource Recreation Area, less than 1% as Heritage Area, about 22% as Natural Forest Area, and about 4% as Natural Area Preserve.
+About 5% was left unclassified pending completion of an alpine ski area expansion plan and further Commission consideration.